Crossover of the dimensionality of 3d spin fluctuations in LaCoPO: Results and discussion

-The shift is mainly governed by the two contributions, one is due to conduction electrons ($K_0$), which is temperature independent, and the other is temperature dependent ($K(T)$) due to localized character of the d-electrons, such that $K_{\mathrm{total}}$ = $K_0$ + $K(T)$.
+The shift is mainly governed by the two contributions: (1) temperature independent $K_0$ due to conduction electrons, and (2) temperature dependent $K(T)$ due to localized character of the d-electrons.
+So, $K_{\mathrm{total}}$ = $K_0$ + $K(T)$, where

 where $H_{\mathrm{hf}}^{\mathrm{d}}$ is the hyperfine field per $\mu_B$.
 As long as $H_{\mathrm{hf}}^{\mathrm{d}}$ remains unchanged, $K(T)$ is proportional to $\chi(T)$.
-Fig. 3(b) and 3(c) show the variation of $K_{\mathrm{iso}}$ and $K_{\mathrm{ax}}$ with $\chi$.
-Both the parameters show a linear variation in the range 130 - 300 K, with $H_{\mathrm{hf}}^{\mathrm{iso}}$ = 2.79 kOe/$\mu_B$ and $H_{\mathrm{hf}}^{\mathrm{ax}}$ = 4.243 kOe/$\mu_B$ The value of $H_{\mathrm{hf}}^{\mathrm{iso}}$ is found to be much smaller than that reported in case of Ca- doped LaFePO ($H_{\mathrm{hf}}$=12.5kOe/$\mu_B$\cite{Nakai08}.
+Fig. 3(b) and (c) show the variation of $K_{\mathrm{iso}}$ and $K_{\mathrm{ax}}$ with $\chi$.
+Both the parameters show a linear variation in the range 130 - 300 K, with $H_{\mathrm{hf}}^{\mathrm{iso}}$ = 2.79 kOe/$\mu_B$ and $H_{\mathrm{hf}}^{\mathrm{ax}}$ = -4.24 kOe/$\mu_B$ The value of $H_{\mathrm{hf}}^{\mathrm{iso}}$ is found to be much smaller than that reported in case of Ca- doped LaFePO ($H_{\mathrm{hf}}$=12.5 kOe/$\mu_B$) \cite{Nakai08}.
 A significant deviation of the $K_{\mathrm{iso}}$ vs $\chi$ plot linearity, below 130 K, indicates a modification of the electronic wave function contributing to the hyperfine coupling, responsible for the temperature dependent shift.
 There are two possibilities; one is the partial delocalization of the $d$-electrons due to mixing with the $s$-band near this temperature range, and the other is the crystal field effect.

-To compare the effect of complete replacement of Co by Fe, we have also performed the $^{31}$P NMR study in isostructural LaFePO in the same temperature range in a polycrystalline sample.
-In this case a symmetric resonance line was observed throughout the whole temperature range with slow and gradual increase in line-width and shift (Fig. 4), and both of these parametrs becomes almost $T$ independent below 50 K, as was reported earlier in Ca doped LaFePO\cite{Nakai08}.
-This $T$ independent behavior of $K$ below 50 K in LaFePO (which does not exhibit ordering), is very similar to that in LaCoPO in the ordered state, in the same temperature region.
+To compare the effect of complete replacement of Co by Fe, $^{31}$P NMR study in isostructural LaFePO was also performed.
+In this case a symmetric resonance line (Inset of Fig. 4) was observed in the range 4-300 K with slow and gradual increase in line-width and shift (Fig. 4), and both of these parameters become almost $T$ independent below 50 K, as was reported earlier in Ca doped LaFePO \cite{Nakai08}.
+This $T$ independent behavior of $K$ below 50 K in LaFePO (which does not show ordering), is very similar to that in LaCoPO in the ordered state.

+To verify the suggestion \cite{Yanagi08} that LaCoPO is an itinerant ferromagnet and the magnetic property should be governed by the spin fluctuations, we have measured $T_1$ at the peaks corresponding to H$\parallel$c and H$\perp$c.
+The recovery of nuclear magnetization in each case follows a single exponential as expected for a spin-1/2 nucleus.
+This confirms the absence of any impurity contribution in $^{31}$P NMR.
+Inset of Fig. 5 shows the recovery curve for the peak at $H\parallel$c as a function of the product of the delay time ($\tau)$ and T. It clearly shows that $T_1T$ decreases in the range 150 - 300 K and then increases till 100 K and stays constant down to 4 K, signifying a metallic character.